NehaDadhich/nehasFoodWorld/tech/image-cards.md

 ---
 *Note:* The code can be viewed at <a href="https://github.com/NehaDadhich/nehasFoodWorld" target="_blank" rel="noopener noreferrer" class="link">  Neha's Food World Github</a>.

-One of the ideas was that the home page will display the recipes as image cards with description and date.
+One of the ideas was that the recipes will be displayed as image cards with images and information.
 This article explains how this was achieved.

 Firstly, the following dependencies were installed through npm:
 - gatsby-remark-images